 - It’s called a mediation practice.
 Stick with it.
 Make time for it daily.

-- Explore – different methods, add a mantra, guided meditations, environments, groups
+- Explore – different methods, add a mantra, guided meditations, change environments, groups

 - Its ok to set a timer but don’t get caught in the “anticipation trap” of questioning when the timer will go off.